Pavers (flooring): Base

+Layers in the construction of a mortarless pavement: A.) Subgrade B.) Subbase C.) Base course D.) Paver base E.) Pavers F.) Fine-grained sand.

 To prevent the soil from absorbing the base layer above, there should be a compacted sub-base (which is the naturally occurring soil) and a layer of landscape fabric.
 Landscape fabric is not required in every application.
 All compaction is usually performed with a plate compactor or hand tamper.
 All sand-containing materials (e.g., concrete sand, rock dust, or minus crushed rock) must be soaked with water for effective compaction.
 The base layer should be 6 in deep for walkways, or 12 in deep for driveways.
 The base material should either be 3/4 in crushed stone (to allow water to drain through it) for a 1/4 in crushed stone bedding, or 3/4 in minus crushed stone (to prevent sand from sinking through it) for a concrete sand bedding.
 The base should be compacted every 6 in.
 If the base layer is deeper than 6 in, then biaxial geogrid should be added every 6 in and spaced evenly throughout the bedding to maintain stability.
 If reliable concrete is already installed that can be used as the base layer.